eman383/OrderFlow/README.md

 ### Journey 2 — The Customer

 The storefront is the first impression a kitchen makes.
-I designed it to be **frictionless and trustworthy** — no account needed, no confusion, just browse and order.
+The design prioritizes an effortless and trustworthy experience — no account needed, no confusion, just browse and order.

 **Key design decisions:**
 - Clean menu browsing with clear item and package distinction